odoo/documentation/accounting/localizations/france/vat-anti-fraud.rst

  * POS orders are posted as journal entries at the closing of the POS session.
    Closing a POS session can be done anytime.
-   To prompt users to do it on a daily basis, the add-on prevents from resuming a session opened more than 24 hours ago.
+   To prompt users to do it on a daily basis, the module prevents from resuming a session opened more than 24 hours ago.
    Such a session must be closed before selling again.